 The Committee has held two hearings and, in the hearing, held on April 25, 2022, GHVEPL had given a proposal for amicable settlement to which the Committee granted one month's time to NHAI to discuss internally and inform the Committee of its decision, which has not reached any effective conclusion and hence discontinued.
-In view of the same, the Arbitral Tribunal has been reconstituted and the hearing has been fixed on March 02, 2024 and March 03, 2024 for cross examination of the witnesses.
+In view of the same, the Arbitral Tribunal has been reconstituted.
+The arguments and submissions are completed before the Arbitral Tribunal and the matter is currently reserved for pronouncement of award.